coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/satoshi-plus-consensus/DPoS.md

 ## Step by Step Process

 1. **Staking CORE/BTC Tokens:** CORE holders can participate in network security by staking their tokens.
-The minimum staking requirement is 1 CORE token (if staking via the official website UI).
+The minimum staking requirement is 1 CORE token and 0.01 BTC (if staking BTC via the official website UI).

 2. **Delegating to Validators:** CORE token holders delegate their staked CORE or BTC to Core validators of their choice, assisting their hybrid score in the validator election process.